How To Clean A Mattress

 5. Break out the vodka

-How do you clean and sanitise a mattress?
-Head for the drinks cupboard!
-Vodka has long been used as an antiseptic around the house and the good news is that it can be equally effective on your mattress.
-There’s no need to use top-of-the-range stuff; anything cheap and cheerful will do.
+Finally, if you’re after more tips on the question “How do you clean and sanitise a mattress?”, you may want to head for the drink’s cupboard at the earliest opportunity!
+This is because vodka has long been used as an antiseptic around the house, and the good news is that it can be equally effective on your mattress.

 How to keep your mattress in good condition

-• If your mattress requires turning, don't forget to turn it.
-Some mattresses only require rotating rather than turning, and your care instructions should tell you how often you need to do this
+- If your mattress requires turning, don't forget to turn it.
+Some mattresses only require rotating rather than turning, and your care instructions should tell you how often you need to do this.

-• Don't fold your mattress, even if you're storing it.
+- Don't fold your mattress, even if you're storing it.
 If you’re looking for a mattress to store before use, consider a rolled mattress.
-These come rolled tight into a box and take up the least amount of room
+These come rolled tight into a box and take up the least amount of room.

 Don't smoke in bed

 The risks of falling asleep with a lit cigarette are well documented by the Fire Service.
-As you're already sleeping, you could be very susceptible to the toxic smoke that could be released by your bedding or your mattress.
+And as you're already sleeping, you could be very susceptible to the toxic smoke that could be released by your bedding or your mattress.
 It's far safer to restrict your smoking to other parts of your house or, even better, outside.

 Don’t ignore exposed springs

-If your mattress is coming to the end of its natural life, you may find that the ticking is threadbare, or that you can feel the springs through the mattress cover.
+If your mattress is coming to the end of its life, you may find that the ticking is threadbare, or that you can feel the springs through the mattress cover.
 Don't ignore this - start looking for a new mattress.
-Exposed springs and leaking filling can be dangerous both to adults and children.
-It's best if your mattress doesn't get into this state at all, but if it has, it's time for a new one.

 Share the load when turning your mattress

-How to protect your mattress
+How to protect your mattress from getting dirty

 Mattress Toppers